Food & drinks

 Mahshi means zucchini, warak means grape leaves.

-These are soup boiled zucchini being filled with / or rolled grape leaves/rice and meat inside.
+These are soup-boiled zucchini filled with / or rolled grape leaves/rice and meat inside.

-This is a mom’s dish since forever.
-You might see Palestinian moms are rolling grape leaves on holidays.
+It is a mom’s dish forever.
+You might see Palestinian moms rolling grape leaves on holidays.

 salatah